morganstanley/modern-cpp-kafka/doc/KafkaProducerQuickStart.md

 2. Another 2 background threads would handle internal operations and kinds of timers, etc.

-3. `KafkaAsyncProducer` has one more background thread to keep polling the delivery callback event.
+3. One more background thread to keep polling the delivery callback event.

-E.g, if a KafkaSyncProducer was created with property of `BOOTSTRAP_SERVERS=127.0.0.1:8888,127.0.0.1:8889,127.0.0.1:8890`, it would take 6 threads in total (including the main thread).
+E.g, if a `KafkaProducer` was created with property of `BOOTSTRAP_SERVERS=127.0.0.1:8888,127.0.0.1:8889,127.0.0.1:8890`, it would take 7 threads in total (including the main thread).

 ### Which one of these threads will handle the callbacks

-The `Producer::Callback` is only available for a `KafkaAsyncProducer`.

 It will be handled by a background thread, not by the user's thread.

-Note, should be careful if both the `KafkaAsyncProducer::send()` and the `Producer::Callback` might access the same container at the same time.
+Note, should be careful if both the `KafkaProducer::send()` and the `Producer::Callback` might access the same container at the same time.